WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz10.md

 2\.
 Which tool handles binaries better?

 3\. ```virtualenv``` allows you to:
-a) Create a set of commands that run when you startup idle
+a) Create a set of commands that run when you startup IDLE
 b) Switch between different python installations with different versions of libraries installed
 c) Uninstall installed python libraries
 d) Create python packages for distribution